divelab/DIG/dig/xgraph/XGNN/Readme.md

 Place the checkpoint of the GNNs to be explained in checkpoint folder.
 Also modify corresponding paths if needed.

-In "gnn.py" we provide an example showing the training of GNNs, and then the trained GNNs become the target of explanations.
+In "gnn.py" we provide an example showing the training of GNNs, and then the trained GNNs become the model to be explained.

 Our data and checkpoint are available upon request.